 National Science Foundation supported Research Opportunities in Physics, Bio-physics and Astronomy for Community College Students

 Undergraduate participation in physics research at Queensborough Community College, a two-year college serving students in the New York City area, has been part of the college's academic program from over 20 years.
 Sponsors have included NIH RIMMS, LSAMP, NASA NSF and PSC-CUNY.
 The college is offering Research Experiences for Undergraduates this summer supported by the National Science Foundation.
 Students will have the opportunity to participate in current research projects in physics, bio-physics or astronomy and perform independent research on a wide range of projects that aim to broaden their understanding of science and involve them in the acquisition, analysis and presentation of experimental data.

-We are monitoring the status of COVID-19 closely for any changes but considering the predicted vaccination roll out, we expect to be at least partially if not completely in person for the summer program.
+We are monitoring the status of COVID-19 closely for any changes but considering the predicted vaccination roll out, we expect to be completely in person for the summer program.

 Research Program Objectives

 The chief goals of the program are:

 - To introduce students to a variety of current issues in science.